 - Integration: The key benefit of Azure is that it is designed for Microsoft users.
-If you’re already a Microsoft-based organization, Azure will seamlessly integrate into your current environment, drastically lowering the complexity, cost and timeline of a migration.
+If you’re already a Microsoft-based business, Azure seamlessly integrates into your current environment, drastically lowering the complexity, cost, and timeline of a migration.
 Your users will adapt to using it more quickly, as it is all in-line with the ubiquitous Microsoft experience.

-- Pricing: Between its by-the-minute pricing model and flat-rate support offering, Azure is more cost-effective to use for most organizations.
+- Pricing: Between its by-the-minute pricing model and flat-rate support offering, Azure is more cost-effective to use for most businesses.

 Disadvantages Of Microsoft Azure